-In 2019, France, Italy, Germany and Spain were together subject to the largest distribution of counterfeit euro banknotes removed from circulation8, in total accounting for 74.7%.
-In 2019, Spain was the country with the highest number of detected counterfeit euro coins.
-The counterfeits seized in Spain, together with those seized Italy and Germany accounted for 64% of the total counterfeits seized in 2019.
+In 2020, France, Italy, Germany and Spain were together subject to the largest distribution of counterfeit euro banknotes removed from circulation9, in total accounting for 76%.
+In 2020, Germany was the country with the highest number of detected counterfeit euro coins.
+The counterfeits seized in Germany, together with those seized in Greece, Spain and Italy represent 80.5% of the total counterfeits seized in 2020.
+Each of the four countries had a share close to 20% of the total.